 12:30 PM – Book Museum cum Ethnology Center

 Another unique museum in Marikina that is worthwhile to visit is the Book Museum.
 It is owned by the same owner of the Rex Publishing Company and houses some of the world’s rarest books including one of the first books published here in the Philippines, one of the smallest books in the world, and even a tiny Little Prince book.
 Entrance fee is only P100, and it is located in Marikina Heights, Marikina.

 2:00 PM – Late Lunch at Lilac Street

 Lilac Street is said to be the “Maginhawa Street” of Marikina.
 Since there are a lot of restaurants and cafes along Lilac, you might have a hard time choosing where to eat.
-But my personal favorite is Brad & Pit’s Ribshack: the food is good (and mostly American), they have generous servings and, most of all, it’s affordable.
-You can also get some crepe desserts from Crepeman Cafe which can also be found on the same street.
+But my personal favorite is Brad & Pit’s Ribshack: the food is good and mostly American.
+They have generous servings and, most of all, it’s affordable.
+You can also get some crepe desserts from Crepeman Cafe, which is on the same street.

 If you want to check other Marikina restaurants and their menus, foodpanda has a great set of options.
-Yes, they’re not just a delivery website, they also have a good list of featured restaurants for every city (and not just in Metro Manila) which include menus and reviews.
-You can also check out their online magazine which is updated with the latest food trends.
+Yes, they’re not just a delivery website, they also have a good list of featured restaurants for every city (and not only in Metro Manila) which include menus and reviews.
+You can also check out their online magazine, which has the latest food trends and updates.

 4:30 PM – RiverbankS Marikina